vuo/vuo/node/vuo.syphon/descriptions/vuo.syphon.get.serverDescription.md

 Gives the components of a Syphon server description.

-   - `serverName` — The name of the server.
+   - `Server Name` — The name of the server.
-   - `applicationName` — The name of the application or process running the server.
+   - `Application Name` — The name of the application or process running the server.